Upcoming DI Information Sessions

-The Advanced Certificate Dietetic Internship program at The School of Health Sciences at The Sage Colleges prepares entry-level dietitian nutritionists who are committed to lifelong learning and leadership within the profession.
+The Graduate Certificate Dietetic Internship program at The School of Health Sciences at The Sage Colleges prepares entry-level dietitian nutritionists who are committed to lifelong learning and leadership within the profession.

 Students are exposed to the diversity of dietetic practice through multiple planned experiences.
-Drawing upon a variety of resources and professionals, students will work with Registered Dietitians and other healthcare professionals in traditional hospital practice, long term care facilities, out-patient clinics, government food management programs and other settings.
+Drawing upon a variety of resources and professionals, students will work with registered dietitians and other healthcare professionals in a variety of settings.

 The program requires that students collectively complete three practicum classes and two graduate coursework classes, totaling 24 credits.
 Students may choose to apply this graduate coursework to the following graduate degree programs at The Sage Colleges: Applied Nutrition or Health Services Administration .